 Note: Because our members also get assistance from Medicaid, very few members ever reach this out-of-pocket maximum.
-You are not responsible for paying any out-of-pocket costs toward the maximum out-of-pocket amount for covered Part A and Part B services

 Because you are enrolled in a Medicare Advantage Plan, there is a limit on the amount you have to pay out-of-pocket each year for medical services that are covered under Medicare Part A and Part B. This limit is called the maximum out-of-pocket (MOOP) amount for medical services.
-For calendar year 2025 this amount is \$9,350.
+For calendar year 2025 this amount is \$4,500.

-The amounts you pay for copayments and coinsurance for covered services count toward this maximum out-of-pocket amount.
+The amounts you pay for copayments, and coinsurance for covered services count toward this maximum out-of-pocket amount.
 The amounts you pay for your Part D prescription drugs do not count toward your maximum out-of-pocket amount.
 In addition, amounts you pay for some services do not count toward your maximum out-of-pocket amount.
-These services are marked with an asterisk (\) in the Medical Benefits Chart.
-If you reach the maximum out-of-pocket amount of \$9,350, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B covered services.
+These services are marked with an asterisk () in the Medical Benefits Chart.
+If you reach the maximum out-of-pocket amount of \$4,500, you will not have to pay any out-of-pocket costs for the rest of the year for covered Part A and Part B covered services.
 However, you must continue to pay the Medicare Part B premium (unless your Part B premium is paid for you by Wisconsin Department of Health Services or another third party).